Yondonwangchug: Career

 Yondonwangchug was born in 1870 in what is today Darhan Muminggan United Banner.
 In his early years, he studied the Tibetan and Chinese languages.
 He became deputy head of Ulanqab League in 1896.
 In 1924, he established the banner's first school.

 In 1934, he took up the chairmanship of the Mongol Local Autonomy Political Affairs Committee under the Nanjing government.
 However, he was frustrated by its limited authority and clashes with Suiyuan Province authorities under Fu Zuoyi.
 Angered by Shirabdorji's uncooperative attitude towards the committee, in October 1935 Yondonwangchug attempted to strip Shirabdorji of his titles, and sent troops to Shirabdorji's residence; Shirabdorji responded that the council had no power to order his dismissal or appoint new officials to his positions, which were, after all, hereditary.
 There, Yondonwangchug's forces clashed with Fu's; the Nanjing government did little to intervene.
-After he incident he went into virtual retirement, and formally resigned in March 1936.
+After the incident he went into virtual retirement, and formally resigned in March 1936.